zspencer/www.zeespencer.com/articles/_posts/2013-02-01-ambiguity-is-an-opportunity-to-refactor.markdown

 ---
+title: Ambiguity In Code Is an Opportunity to Refactor
 layout: article
-title: Ambiguity In Code Is an Opportunity to Refactor
-togs: [code, ruby, tapas, design]
+tags: [code, ruby, tapas, design]

 redirects:
   - /musings/ambiguity-is-an-opportunity-to-refactor/
 ---